Gianluca Lapadula: International career

 Lapadula was eligible to play for Italy and Peru as a result of his family background.
 He had received a call-up by Peru for the Copa América Centenario but had not officially decided which international side to represent at the time.
 On 7 November 2016, he was called up to the Italy senior squad for the first time for a 2018 FIFA World Cup qualification match against Liechtenstein and a friendly match against Germany, replacing the injured Napoli forward Manolo Gabbiadini.

 On 31 May 2017, Lapadula scored a hat-trick for the Italy B team in a friendly against San Marino.

-On 30 October 2020, Lapadula was called-up by Ricardo Gareca to the Peru senior team for 2022 FIFA World Cup qualification matches against Chile and Argentina.
+On 30 October 2020, Lapadula was called-up by Ricardo Gareca to the Peru senior team for the first time, for 2022 FIFA World Cup qualification matches against Chile and Argentina.
 He made his debut on 13 November, as a 60th-minute substitute in a 2–0 loss away to Chile.

 Lapadula scored his first senior international goal for Peru on 23 June 2021 in a 2–2 draw against Ecuador in the first round of the 2021 Copa América, later also assisting André Carrillo's goal.
 On 2 July, Lapadula scored once and contributed to Gustavo Gómez's own goal in a 3–3 draw against Paraguay in the quarter-finals of the competition, later also netting his nation's first penalty in the resulting 4–3 penalty shoot-out victory.
 On 9 July, he scored Peru's second goal in a 3–2 loss to Colombia in the third-place match of the tournament.

 In qualification for the 2022 FIFA World Cup, Lapadula scored the opening goals of wins over Bolivia, Venezuela and Paraguay, though his team did not qualify.

 Style of play

 "I'm a player who never gives up on a loose ball, always fighting even if the game seems lost.
 This is my character, it's never say die. – As I said before I am a full-on player."

 — —Lapadula being asked to describe his style of play in an interview with SoccerBible.

-A dynamic forward, Lapadula is a tenacious and physically strong striker, who stands out for his work-rate and temperament; due to his versatility, he can play as a centre-forward, and can also adapt to more creative roles, as a second striker, or winger on either flank, courtesy of his solid technical qualities, as well as his ability to both score and assist goals.
-An uncommonly accurate and powerful finisher, he also has a strong left foot, and an eye for goal.
+As a forward, Lapadula is a physically strong striker known for his work rate and temperament.
+His versatility allows him to play as a centre-forward or adapt to other roles, including second striker or winger on either flank, supported by his technical skills and ability to both score and assist goals.
+An accurate finisher, he has a strong left foot, and an eye for goal.